You need to find your starting line before beginning your learning journey.

 C1 (Upper-Intermediate) | C2 (Advanced) |

-You will need to spend a good amount of time to advance up to the next level.
+You will need to spend a good amount of time to advance from one level to the next.
 Time spent can be split into 3 components:

 Class time